UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 - speed :
   speed is a huge factor in both the open and obstacle test while the large motor prodouces alot of power it isnt useful for the speed factor bcz its slower than medium motor the medium motor is faster than the large motor and our gear ratio for the diffrencial combined with the medium motor allows us to finish the tests faster , our avg time completing the open challenge is 36-40 secs   thanks to this
+- size :
+- size is also a huge factor , a large motor is almost twice the size of a medium motor we cannot easily fit the motor  on our robots structure bcz it will excueed the length limit
 ### Steering mechanism :
+we use a simple steering mechanism like this : the motor spins a 16 ridged gear to spin a 64 ridged gear which spins the wheels